37. What it is to fear God and shun evil

 —The Word, Vol. 2.
 On Knowing God.
 God’s Work, God’s Disposition, and God Himself II

 Why was Job able to fear God and shun evil?
 What was he thinking in his heart?
 How was he able to not do these evil things?
 He had a God-fearing heart.
 What does it mean to have a God-fearing heart?
-It means that his heart was afraid of God, could respect God as being great, and that there was a place for God in his heart.
+It means that his heart was afraid of God, could honor God as great, and that there was a place for God in his heart.
 He was not afraid that God would see it, nor that God would get angry.
-Rather, in his heart he respected God as being great, was willing to satisfy God, and was willing to hold fast to God’s words.
+Rather, in his heart he honored God as great, was willing to satisfy God, and was willing to hold fast to God’s words.
 That is why he was able to fear God and shun evil.
 Everybody now can say the phrase “fearing God and shunning evil,” yet they do not know how Job accomplished it.
 In fact, Job treated “fearing God and shunning evil” as the most basic and important thing in believing in God.
 Therefore, he was able to hold fast to these words, as though he was holding fast to a commandment.
-He listened to God’s words because his heart respected God as being great.
+He listened to God’s words because his heart honored God as great.
 No matter how unremarkable the words of God may have seemed in the eyes of man, even if they were just ordinary words, in Job’s heart, these words were from the supreme God; they were the greatest, most important words.
 Even if they are words people look down on, so long as they are God’s words, people should observe them—even if they are mocked or slandered because of it.
 Even if they encounter hardship or are persecuted, they must hold fast to His words until the end; they cannot give up on them.
 This is what it means to fear God.
 You must hold fast to every word God demands of man.
-As for those things God prohibits, or those things God hates, it’s okay if you do not know about them, but if you know of them, then you should be able to absolutely not do those things.
-You should be able to hold fast, even if your family abandons you, unbelievers mock you, or those close to you ridicule and make fun of you.
+As for those things God prohibits, or those things God loathes, it’s okay if you do not know about them, but if you know of them, then you should be able to absolutely not do those things.
+You should be able to hold fast, even if your family abandons you, nonbelievers mock you, or those close to you ridicule and make fun of you.
 Why do you need to hold fast?
 What is your starting point?
 What are your principles?
-It is, “I must hold fast to God’s words and act according to His will.
-I will be firm in doing the things God likes, and be resolute in abandoning the things God hates.
-If I do not know God’s will, that’s fine, but if I do know and understand His will, then I will be resolute in listening to and obeying His words.
+It is, “I must hold fast to God’s words and act according to His desires.
+I will be firm in doing the things God likes, and be resolute in abandoning the things God loathes.
+If I do not know God’s intention, that’s fine, but if I do know and understand His intention, then I will be resolute in listening to and submitting to His words.
 No one will be able to hinder me, and I will not waver even if the world comes to an end.”
 This is what it means to fear God and shun evil.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 In which matters in your daily lives do you have a God-fearing heart?
 And in which matters do you not?
 Are you able to hate someone when they offend you or impinge on your interests?
 And when you hate someone, are you capable of punishing them and getting revenge?
 (Yes.)
 Then you are quite scary!
 If you do not have a God-fearing heart, and are able to do evil things, then this vicious disposition of yours is far too severe!
 Love and hatred are things which normal humanity should possess, but you must differentiate clearly between what you love and what you hate.
-In your heart, you should love God, love the truth, love positive things, and love your brothers and sisters, whereas you should hate the devil Satan, hate negative things, hate antichrists, and hate wicked people.
+In your heart, you should love God, love the truth, love positive things, and love your brothers and sisters, whereas you should hate Satan and devils, hate negative things, hate antichrists, and hate evil people.
 If you are capable of suppressing and taking revenge on your brothers and sisters out of hatred, this would be very frightening, and this is the disposition of an evil person.
 Some people simply have hateful thoughts and ideas—evil ideas, but they would never do anything evil.
 These are not evil people because when something happens, they are able to seek the truth, and they pay attention to the principles in how they conduct themselves and deal with things.
 When interacting with others, they do not ask more of them than they should; if they get along with the person well, they will keep interacting with them; if they do not get along, then they won’t.
 It barely affects the performance of their duty or their life entry.
 God is in their heart and they have a God-fearing heart.
 They are unwilling to offend God, and are afraid to do so.
-Though these people might harbor certain incorrect thoughts and ideas, they are able to reject or abandon them.
+Though these people might harbor certain incorrect thoughts and ideas, they are able to rebel against and abandon them.
 They exercise restraint in their actions, and do not utter a single word that is out of line, or which offends God.
 Someone who speaks and acts this way is someone who has principles and who practices the truth.
 Your personality might be incompatible with another person’s, and you may not like them, but when you work together with them, you remain impartial and will not vent your frustrations in doing your duty, or take out your frustrations on the interests of God’s family; you can handle affairs according to principles.
 What is this a manifestation of?
 It is a manifestation of having a basic God-fearing heart.
 If you have a bit more than that, when you see that someone else has some inadequacies or weaknesses, then even if they have offended you or have a bias against you, you still have it in you to treat them correctly and lovingly help them.
 This means there is love in you, that you are a person who possesses humanity, that you are someone who is kind and who can practice the truth, that you are an honest person who possesses truth realities, and that you are someone with a God-fearing heart.
 If you are still of small stature but you have a will, and are willing to strive for the truth, and to strive to do things according to principle, and you are able to deal with things and act toward others with principle, then this also counts as having somewhat of a God-fearing heart; this is most fundamental.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Five Conditions That Must Be Met to Embark on the Right Track of Belief in God

-Once the truth has become life in you, when you observe someone who is blasphemous toward God, unfearful of God, and careless and perfunctory while performing their duty, or who interrupts and interferes with church work, you will respond according to the truth principles, and will be able to identify and expose them as necessary.
-If the truth has not become your life, and you still live within your satanic disposition, then when you discover wicked people and devils who cause disruptions and disturbances to the work of the church, you will turn a blind eye and a deaf ear; you will brush them aside, without reproach from your conscience.
-You will even think that anyone causing disruptions and disturbances to the work of the church has nothing to do with you.
-No matter how much the work of the church and the interests of the house of God suffer, you don’t care, intervene, or feel guilty—which makes you someone who has no conscience or sense, a nonbeliever, a service-doer.
+Once the truth has become life in you, when you observe someone who is blasphemous toward God, unfearful of God, and perfunctory while performing their duty, or who disrupts and disturbs church work, you will respond according to the truth principles, and will be able to identify and expose them as necessary.
+If the truth has not become your life, and you still live within your satanic disposition, then when you discover evil people and devils who cause disruptions and disturbances to the work of the church, you will turn a blind eye and a deaf ear; you will brush them aside, without reproach from your conscience.
+You will even think that anyone causing disturbances to the work of the church has nothing to do with you.
+No matter how much the work of the church and the interests of the house of God suffer, you don’t care, intervene, or feel guilty—which makes you someone who has no conscience or reason, a disbeliever, a laborer.
 You eat what is of God’s, drink what is of God’s, and enjoy all that comes from God, yet feel that any harm to the interests of the house of God is not related to you—which makes you a traitor who bites the hand that feeds you.
 If you do not protect the interests of the house of God, are you even human?
 This is a demon that has insinuated itself into the church.
 You feign belief in God, pretend to be a chosen one, and you want to freeload in God’s house.
-You are not living the life of a human being, are more like a fiend than a person, and are clearly one of the nonbelievers.
+You are not living the life of a human being, are more like a fiend than a person, and are clearly one of the disbelievers.
 If you are someone who truly believes in God, then even if you have yet to gain the truth and life, at the very least you will speak and act from the side of God; at the very least, you will not stand idly by when you see the interests of the house of God being compromised.
-When you have the urge to turn a blind eye, you will feel guilty, and ill at ease, and will say to yourself, “I can’t sit here and do nothing, I must stand up and say something, I must take responsibility, I must reveal this evil behavior, I must stop it, so that the interests of the house of God are not harmed, and the church life is not disturbed.”
+When you have the urge to turn a blind eye, you will feel guilty, and ill at ease, and will say to yourself, “I can’t sit here and do nothing, I must stand up and say something, I must take responsibility, I must expose this evil behavior, I must stop it, so that the interests of the house of God are not harmed, and the church life is not disturbed.”
 If the truth has become your life, then not only will you have this courage and resolve, and will you be capable of understanding the matter completely, but you will also fulfill the responsibility you should bear for God’s work and for the interests of His house, and your duty will thereby be fulfilled.
 If you could consider your duty as your responsibility and obligation and as God’s commission, and you feel that this is necessary in order to face God and your conscience, would you not then be living out the integrity and dignity of normal humanity?
 Your deeds and behavior would be the “fearing God and shunning evil” of which He speaks.
 You would be performing the essence of these words and living out their reality.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three